-Polianthes are a genus of half hardy perennials that reach from between 20 cm and 1.2 m in height.
+Polianthes are a genus of half hardy perennials.
+They can reach from between 20 cm and 1.2 m (8 inches to 4 feet) in height.

-Although they are perennials many people like to grow them as annuals in the garden for best results.
+Although they are perennials, many people like to grow them as annuals in the garden, for best results in cooler areas.

 They bloom from late on in the summer until autumn, when Polianthes carry white fragrant tubular flowers.

 A common name for the Polianthes plant is Tuberose.

 Polianthes tuberosa by Flowerfreak, creative commons.